Prioritizing Savings, Emergency Funds, and Debt

 What’s so bad about debt?
 There are two answers to that: the damage it does to your credit score, and the interest rate it racks up.
 Even a little debt can hurt your credit score, which will, in turn, make things like mortgage and car payments more expensive.
 And the interest rate on debt can be exceptionally high, and you can spend years trying to outrace the interest to actually pay off the principal of the debt.

-One kind of debt that’s a little more manageable are fast-cash loans like auto title loans.
+One kind of debt that’s a little more manageable is a fast-cash loan like a payday loan.
 These loans are notable for being easy to access for even those with questionable credit scores.
 Like every other kind of debt, though, they should be paid off promptly and responsibly.